stat545ubc-2021/ChloeYou_Mini_Data_Analysis/mini-project-2.md

 ##### Graphing

 Create a graph out of summarized variables that has at least two geom layers.

-For visualization, the top 50 publishers with the most amount of games on Steam will be plotted here to gauge if there are any publishers that stand out in a positive way compared to others.
+**Comment:** For visualization, the top 50 publishers with the most amount of games on Steam will be plotted here to gauge if there are any publishers that have published many games and have also maintained a streak of positive reviews.

 ``` r
 ggplot(publisher_summary[1:50,], aes(x= games_on_steam, y= mean, label = publisher)) +